Things to do in Rio de Janeiro

 There are hikes for all different levels, the shortest and easiest hikes are doable for anyone with a basic physical condition.
 For adventurers, Tijuca National Park counts with several day hiking options, but in these case it’s a wise idea to go with a guide.

 It’s not necessary to hiking to enjoy the nature in Rio though.
 In our opinion, one of Rio’s bucket list destinations is the Botanical Gardens (Jardim Botanico).
-Founded by the Portuguese Royal Family in 1808, the Garden was created to acclimatise the species that came from different parts of the world.
+Founded by the Portuguese Royal Family in 1808, the Garden was created to acclimatize the species that came from different parts of the world.

 There was an old gunpowder factory in the area!
 Today, the Botanical Garden of Rio de Janeiro is one of the most important institutes in the world for botanical research and conservation of biodiversity!
 Some spaces of the Botanical Garden are very interesting to be visited as the orchid with more than 2500 species, a Lake of Victory-Regia and a session of medicinal plants, for example.

-The Botanical Garden of Rio has hundreds of different trees, plants, including the wood that gave rise to the name of the country, Pau-Brazil is part of the species that are in the garden, cocoa and yellow ipê, as well as a variety of animals wild animals.
+The Botanical Garden of Rio has hundreds of different trees, plants, including the wood that gave rise to the name of the country, Pau-Brazil is part of the species that are in the garden, cocoa and yellow ipê, as well as a variety of wild animals.
 Keep your eyes open, and maybe you will see some exotic animals and monkeys.

 Right by the side of Botanical Gardens there is a public park called Parque Lage.
 This park is one of Rio’s hidden gems, and you can’t possibly find more romantic place for a date than Parque Lage (we even left that suggestion for a possible date, HAHA).
-Inside the park there works a School of Arts.
+Inside the park works a School of Arts.
 As the park is attached to the Atlantic Rainforest, it’s very likely you to see some wildlife.
 Just remember, don’t feed the monkeys!

 The place is part of the historical memory of the city, it functioned as a sugar mill and in 1957 it was listed by the National Historical and Artistic Heritage Institute (IPHAN) as a historical and cultural heritage of the city of Rio de Janeiro.